-WARNING: For safety reasons, the emergency cut-out switch is easily accessible; be careful not to operate it inadvertently.
-If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.
+WARNING: If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.

 I) Tether Cut-Out Switch

 Attach tether cord to wrist or other convenient location then snap tether cutout cap over receptacle before starting engine.